Why You Should Avoid Buying Backlinks for Your Business

 Would you want your brand associated with spammy websites, fake blogs, or irrelevant forums?

-And if Google thinks your site is part of a link scheme, your authority score takes a hit — which affects everything from local SEO and even to your paid ad performance.
+Low-quality backlinks harm your SEO and raise eyebrows with potential clients who click through and wonder what kind of company you are.
+If Google thinks your site is part of a link scheme, your authority score takes a hit.
+This affects everything from local SEO to your paid ad performance.

-Make sure that if you’ve employed someone to carry out SEO, they don’t rely on purchased backlinks — Google can issue a manual action for a “pattern of unnatural, artificial, deceptive, or manipulative links,” which can severely damage your rankings and even trigger de‑indexing
+Ensure that if you’ve employed someone for SEO, they do not rely on purchased backlinks.
+Google can issue a manual action for a “pattern of unnatural, artificial, deceptive, or manipulative links,” which can severely damage your rankings and even trigger de-indexing.

-You can find out how to check and fix here:
+You can find out how to check and fix issues with this link: Manual Actions list.

 So What Does Work?